picoxr/Overlay-Demo-UnityXR/README.md

 ## Note:
-- This Demo is implemented in Unity 2019.4.
+- This demo is implemented in Unity 2019.4.
-- Pico_UnityXR_SDK is not in the Demo, so the SDK needs to be imported separately after downloading the Demo. https://developer.pico-interactive.com/sdk/index?id=8
+- This demo works with Pico_UnityXR_SDK which can be found at [this link.](https://developer.pico-interactive.com/sdk/index?id=8)